|

 all set about to improve their farms and build homes for

+themselves."
 The farm Henry Overholt sold in Bucks

 Co. continues as a family farm.
 According to Westmoreland